dougeby/IntuneDocs/intune/device-restrictions-ios.md

   - **Prevent reuse of previous passwords**: Enter the number of new passwords that must be used until an old one can be reused.
   - **Touch ID and Face ID unlock**: Choose **Block** to prevent using a fingerprint or face to unlock the device. **Not configured** allows the user to unlock the device using these methods.

-    Face ID is available on iOS 11.0 and later.
+    Face ID is available on iOS 11.0 and newer.
 Blocking this setting also prevents using FaceID authentication to unlock the device.

 - **Passcode modification (supervised only)**: Choose **Block** to stop the passcode from being changed, added, or removed.
 Changes to passcode restrictions are ignored on supervised devices after blocking this feature. **Not configured** (default) allows passcodes to be added, changed, or removed.

   - **Touch ID and Face ID modification (supervised only)**: **Block** stops the user from changing, adding, or removing TouchID fingerprints and Face ID. **Not configured** (default) allows the user to update the TouchID fingerprints and Face ID on the device.

-    Face ID is available on iOS 11.0 and later.
+    Face ID is available on iOS 11.0 and newer.
 Blocking this setting also stops the user from changing, adding, or removing FaceID authentication.

 - **Block password AutoFill (supervised only)**: Choose **Block** to prevent using the AutoFill Passwords feature on iOS.
 Choosing **Block** also has the following impact: